Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 "A launch!" the Gaoian said, abandoning Rylee's scalp to spring over the window.
 "I still can't quite believe your people still use rockets..."

 "Well, they've got kinetics and ES fields now."
 Rylee said, joining her.
 There was something fun about watching a launch, from orbit.
-"And Earth's gravity hasn't changed---they're still the best way to haul bulk stuff into orbit for us."
+"And Earth's gravity hasn't changed - they're still the best way to haul bulk stuff into orbit for us."

 Technically, "Kinetics" was a gross misnomer which routinely earned an impromptu lecture on correct definitions for anybody who was so incautious as to utter it within earshot of scientific pedants, or on the Internet, but the translated alien vernacular was tenacious.
 It was hardly surprising that it had been one of Time's words of the year, given that the introduction of what was, after all, an extremely small and efficient engine had decimated the cost-per-kilogram of material transport from ground to orbit, revitalizing the space industry practically overnight.

 From where the station rested at the Terra/Luna L1 point, Earth was much, MUCH too far away to make out such a tiny event as a launch with the naked eye of course, but the station took care of that, zooming and magnifying to an incredible degree, so that the vehicle became a spike of light atop a pillar, smoking its way up from the curvature of the planet.
 The perspective was a little false, but it *looked* cool as hell.

 "How much can this thing zoom in?" she asked.
-Niral spoke to the room in Gaoian again---it was curious how directions to the station's controlling systems didn't get translated---and the view zoomed in even further, until the rocket itself filled the view, a slender white spike marked down its flank with the livery of several world-famous companies, the so-called "Big Ten" that were co-operating in the Second Space Race.
+Niral spoke to the room in Gaoian again - it was curious how directions to the station's controlling systems didn't get translated - and the view zoomed in even further, until the rocket itself filled the view, a slender white spike marked down its flank with the livery of several world-famous companies, the so-called "Big Ten" that were co-operating in the Second Space Race.

 "Oh my God!
 That's Hephaestus One!"
 Rylee exclaimed.
 "I forgot that was today!"